stacks-network/stacks-core/sip/sip-005-blocks-and-transactions.md

 A type-0 transaction may only transfer a single asset from one account to another.
 It may not directly execute Clarity code.
-A type-0 transaction can send STX, a fungible token quantity, or a non-fungible token to another (different) account.
-A type-0 transaction cannot be sponsored -- it's origin and paying accounts must be the same.
+A type-0 transaction can only send STX.
+It cannot be sponsored, and it cannot have post-conditions (see below).

 #### Type-1: Instantiating a Smart Contract